Assistance for low income families from United Methodist Church.

 Longer term case management is often part of the process.
 This is for the low income or working poor with a chronic, recurring need for help.
 The applicant needs to be committed to improving their situation, attending job training, financial literacy classes and more.
 They help families start or build a savings account too.
 Members of the church will work with the individual throughout this process.
 Find more on emergency savings accounts for low income families.

 As part of this, clients can get mentoring, skills training, goal-setting, and spiritual and emotional support.
 The objective is to overcome poverty in the area.
 They have access to the full array of church and community resources, such as shelter, food, and clothing.
 Some even run car ministries for repairs or new autos, if the transportation is needed for work.
 All of this and more is available through the United Methodist Church.

 In many locations, advocacy is arranged by United Methodist Church.
 They work with the government and community at large to try to increase the supply of affordable housing, health care, and more for the working poor.
 They coordinate transportation and employment opportunities for the working poor or less fortunate in the community.

 There are thousands of local UMC churches, including some that may be near where you live.
-To find a location, you can use the search bar at the top or bottom of this page or navigate to www.umc.org/resources/find-a-church.
+To find a location, you can use the search page on this website or navigate to www.umc.org/resources/find-a-church.

 As indicated, the details of what is available at each church will vary widely, and often times the specifics of each location may even change over time.
 However, the bottom line is that the United Methodist Church can place to turn to for help.
 They are one of the nation's leading poverty fighting charities.